 Using cloth diapers can run about $2000 less than the cost of disposables.
 Cloth diapering other children cranks those savings up even more.

 Marissa Evans of Growing Green Bums has given us a little math equation to see how the savings add up:

 “Over 2 1/2 year period or 130 weeks, average of 70 diapers a week, considering a baby being changed every 2 to 3 hours, and a toddler being changed every 3 to 4 hours.
 This is a total of 9,100 diaper changes.
 Using an average of $0.24 per disposable diaper, per week, it would cost $16.80.
 The total cost of disposable diapers: $16.80 per week x 130 week per diapering period is $2,184.

-You can purchase the newest and most expensive diapers out on the market and spend over $1,000 and you will still save money!
-Some of our highest priced diapers that fit and last you from birth to potty cost $455.76, saving you over $1,700!
+You can purchase the newest and most expensive cloth diapers out on the market and spend over $1,000 and you will still save money!
+Some of our highest priced diapers that fit and last you from birth to potty cost $455.76, saving you over $1,700.
 On the other hand, you can use the basic pre-folds with covers and you will save even more money.
-Our lowest priced diapers and covers, enough to last you from birth to potty cost $278.10, which saves you $1900!
-You can further increase your savings by using the same cloth diapers on subsequent children.”
+The lowest priced diapers and covers, enough to last you from birth to potty cost $278.10.
+And you can further increase your savings by using the same cloth diapers on subsequent children.”